Sinn Fein hails ‘new era’ in Northern Ireland as nationalists become largest party

 While Alliance is not tied to either community, it has backed the continuation of the protocol.
 Urging the DUP to end its fierce opposition, she added: “Unionism needs to think very carefully, because it was their Brexit that has delivered this mess.
 They now need to find a route out of that.”

-SDLP leader Colum Eastwood, who saw his nationalist party slump to the fifth biggest-force in the assembly, said supporters had “lent” their vote to Sinn Fein.
+SDLP leader Colum Eastwood, who saw his nationalist party slump to the fifth-biggest force in the assembly, said supporters had “lent” their vote to Sinn Fein.
 “People decided to send a very clear message that nationalists should not be locked out of the first minister position.”

 Mr Donaldson, who won an assembly seat in Lagan Valley, said he would decide next week whether he would stay at Stormont or give up the seat and return to Westminster as MP for the area.